 The item Bonhams is selling, titled 'Mantle for Nelson' was made by artist and designer, Arthur Goldreich (South African, 1929-2011) in 1983.
 It is a painted collage and raffia hanging some 104cm by 102cm and is estimated to sell for £4,000 to £6,000.

-As opposition shifted from peaceful protest to violence in the 1960's Arthur Goldreich, an artist and designer, became a leading ANC planner, who traveled widely overseas seeking military aid and information on making weapons in East Germany, Russia and China.
+As opposition shifted from peaceful protest to violence in the 1960's Arthur Goldreich, an artist and designer, became a leading ANC planner, who travelled widely overseas seeking military aid and information on making weapons in East Germany, Russia and China.
 He wrote a detailed plan for the overthrow of South Africa based on blowing up key industrial targets.
 He and his family lived on Lilliesleaf Farm ten miles north of Johannesburg.
-This became the center of planning for the ANC's military wing, Umkonto we Sizwe, Spear of the Nation.
+This became the centre of planning for the ANC's military wing, Umkonto we Sizwe, Spear of the Nation.
 On July 11 1963 the police raided the farm and took Golreich and Walter Sisulu, the ANC's Secretary General, plus 15 others captive.
 Nelson Mandela had been arrested the year before.

 Unlike Mandela, Goldreich managed to escape prison with another colleague Harold Wolpe, a lawyer and ANC activist, by bribing a guard and dressing up as a priests.
 During one of the tensest periods of the anti-apartheid struggle, a single-winged Cessna aircraft carrying two priests in dog collars took off from an airstrip in Swaziland and flew across South African territory to British Bechuanaland.
 The "clerics" stepped out to a rapturous welcome from the local African National Congress.
 The escape of the freedom fighter Arthur Goldreich had been accomplished.